 Three (3) Contrasting tunes selected from the Standard jazz repertoire.

 These should be tunes that you can “call” in a jam session setting.
 You should stick to swing, ballad, Brazilian, Afro-Cuban or Afro-Peruvian grooves.
 Avoid rock, funk or pop music (while these styles are valid and we teach them at NYU, for auditions and interviews we prefer to hear you on standard repertoire as described above).

 The session: The audition will take place in a jam session setting.
 You will be in a group of about 20 students.
 NYU faculty and current NYU students will also participate in a supportive and friendly environment.
 You will play, listen and call tunes.
 The process will last about two hours and you will be immersed the entire time.

 What do I bring to my Interview/Audition?

 Bring an open mind and positive attitude.
-You should bring your instrument unless you are a drum set player in which case a drum kit will be provided (feel free to bring your own cymbals).
+You should bring your instrument unless you are a drum set player in which case a drum kit will be provided (please bring your own cymbals!).
 Double basses cannot be provided.

 What should I expect at my audition?

 Other musicians: You will be immersed in the live audition at NYU for at least two hours.
 In addition you will have the opportunity to talk to faculty and current students in a social meal setting afterward.